 Many professional sports have banned diuretics, too.
 They realized that diuretics masked the presence of steroids and eliminated that risk with outright prohibition.
 Many organizations even incorporated regular diuretic testing as part of their doping protocol.

 Other steroid users opt for synthetic urine.
 If you know you are going to fail a steroid urine test, it is worth trying to submit an artificial sample.
-In case you have to urinate in the same room as the tester, there are a few synthetic urine manufacturers who also provide realistic prosthetic genitalia.
+In case you have to urinate in the same room as the tester, there are a few synthetic urine manufacturers who also provide fake penis for tests.

 One of the most trusted synthetic urine products is the Quick Fix 6.2 synthetic urine.
 It comes with a 99.9 percent passing rate and works for both men and women.
 The fake urine looks identical to the real thing, and it includes urea, creatinine, protein, an acidic pH, and even a touch of foam on the top.